ismop/dap/doc/api/results.md

   "result": {
-    "id": a numerical unique id (e.g. 1), "similarity": the smiliarity value which constitutes the payload of the result object (Float), "profile_id": identifier of the profile to which this result applies, "experiment_id": identifier of the experiment which generated this result, "scenario_id": identifier of the scenario to which this result applies.
+    "id": a numerical unique id (e.g. 1), "similarity": the smiliarity value which constitutes the payload of the result object (Float), "section_id": identifier of the section to which this result applies, "experiment_id": identifier of the experiment which generated this result, "scenario_id": identifier of the scenario to which this result applies.
   }
 }
 ```

 Allows you to register a new result.
-You need to supply the similarity value (a float number) as well as the identifiers of this result's assigned profile, experiment and scenario.
+You need to supply the similarity value (a float number) as well as the identifiers of this result's assigned section, experiment and scenario.

 You need to authorize yourself with an administrator account (a token).